Alak Jigme Thinley Lhundup Rinpoche: Member of the Tibetan Parliament-in-Exile and the Central Tibet Administration

-In 1966 Alak Jigme Lhundup was elected to the 3rd assembly of the Parliament of the Central Tibetan Administration.
-First, he served as the deputy speaker respectively the speaker of the 5th and 6th Parliament session.
-He was appointed as the director of the Audit General of the Central Tibetan Administration in 1980 while also serving as the chairman of the Public Service Commission.
+In the year 1966, Alak Rinpoche served as a Domey member of the 3rd Commission of Tibetan People’s Deputies (CTPD).
+Then he was elected to the 4th, 5th and 6th CTPD.
+He was also the Vice Chairman of the 5th CTPD and the Chairman of the 6th CTPD.
+He served as a CTPD member for 13 years until 1979.
+In 1979, coincident with his resignation from the position of Speaker, He was appointed as the director of the Audit General of the Central Tibetan Administration at the rank of secretary in 1980 while also serving as the chairman of the Public Service Commission.
+During that time, he expanded the Audit Office, and without limiting the auditing to the expenditures of the Tibetan Government- in exile alone, he was able to initiate auditing for registered autonomous organization under the jurisdiction of the Tibetan Government-in exile, such as Tibetan cooperatives, Tibetan schools, hospitals, Library of Tibetan Works and Archives, and other such institutions.
 In 1985 he visited Tibet as Vice-chairman of the 4th fact-finding Tibetan delegation.
 Lhundup Rinpoche was appointed as an advisor to the Kalon and later appointed as Kalon for the Department of Home, a post which he held until 1990.
-Lhundup Rinpoche continued to serve as the Auditor General, after being directly appointed by the 14th Dalai Lama in 1996, until his retirement in 2004 at the age of 65.
+Lhundup Rinpoche continued to serve as the Auditor General, after being directly appointed by the 14th Dalai Lama in 1996 accordance with Article 107 of the Charter, until his retirement in 2004 at the age of 65.

 On occasion of the celebration of the Dalai Lama's 76th birthday in Washington, D.C., Alak Jigme Lhundup presented the first copy of a book titled "Jigten Migpe" featuring a comprehensive collection of photos showing the Dalai Lama's life, published by Dhomey Tsengol Dhengyab Nadel.